History of the West Coast Eagles: Adam Simpson era and Fourth Premiership: 2014-

 Despite an average start to the 2019 season, the reigning premiers established themselves as one of the teams to beat once again, losing only twice between Round 7 and Round 21.
 However, the Eagles failed to obtain the double chance after losing the last two matches of the home and away season, a narrow six-point loss to fellow finalist Richmond in Round 22 and a stunning 38-point upset defeat to Hawthorn in Round 23.
 The reigning premiers won 15 games and qualified for the 2019 finals series in fifth position; despite a dominant 55-point win over Essendon in the first elimination final, the Eagles fell well short of 2018's glorious finish, bowing out in the second week after losing to Geelong by 20 points in the first semi-final.

 The 2020 AFL season was disrupted by the COVID-19 pandemic, which necessitated a three-month suspension of the season as well as a shortened fixture and the relocation of many teams to interstate hubs.
 The Eagles were relocated to Queensland soon after the resumption of the season and they struggled, losing three consecutive matches early in the season.
 However, upon returning to Perth, they thrived, at one stage winning consecutively eight.
 They finished fifth on the AFL ladder once again, winning 12 matches and losing five.
 The Eagles were heavily favoured to beat their 2018 grand final opponents Collingwood in the elimination final, but fell to a stunning one-point defeat to the Magpies.

 The 2021 season would prove to be a difficult and disappointing one for West Coast.
 At the end of Round 13, the Eagles were well poised with an 8–5 record after a stirring comeback victory over reigning premiers Richmond, but would proceed to win just two of their last nine matches to close out the season.
 The Eagles would miss the finals for just the second time in Simpson's eight-season tenure as senior coach, finishing ninth with a 10–12 win–loss record.

 The 2022 season was one of the Eagles' worst, marred by injuries throughout.
 They finished second last, ahead of North Melbourne, with just two wins.

 In Round 15 2023, the Eagles suffered their worst ever defeat, losing to Sydney by 171 points, the fourth largest margin in AFL/VFL history.
 The Swans became the first team to score over 200 points since Geelong in 2011 to comfortably win 31.19 205 to 5.4 34.

+In 2025, former player Mitch Brown came out publicly as bisexual, becoming the AFL's first openly bisexual past or present player.
+Before his coming out, the AFL was the only major professional men's sport league worldwide to have never had an openly bisexual or gay past or present player.